mohammedAhmad77/roya-news/README.md

 ### how to start the project
 - Clone the repo: https://github.com/mohammedAhmad77/roya-news/,
-or download the zip folder..
+or download the ZIP file.

 - Open the project folder in your text editor.
 - Open your browser and go to http://localhost:5501/index.html, or http://127.0.0.1:5501/index.html